Eleven years ago, my brother bought dozens of bitcoins, and after losing the password, a hacker went through great efforts to help retrieve them

 "If I hadn't lost the password, I might not have waited ten years; I could have sold it long ago."

-How to put it, if it weren't for the dedicated help of these two genius hackers, combined with the software having a significant system vulnerability in past versions, Michael's password would have long been lost to the Pacific Ocean.
+What can I say, if it weren't for the dedicated help of these two genius hackers, combined with the software having significant system vulnerabilities in past versions, Michael's password would have long been lost to the Pacific Ocean.